sherpa/sherpa/docs/plots/backends.rst

     `sherpa.plot.backends.IndepOnlyBackend` does not perform any plotting,
     but it does raise a warning when plotting options that are not on the list of backend-independent parameters are used.
-Users will never use this backend, but running our tests with it ensures that we don't hardcode matplotlib-specific defaults into any of our objects.
+Users will never use this backend, but running our tests with it ensures that we don't hardcode defaults specific to matplotlib into any of our objects.
     In principle, most plotting tests fall into this category, since most code needs to work for all backends.
 However, running every plotting test with every possible backend can make the runtime for the tests long.
     In practice, we thus do not run every test that we could for all backends.
     To run a test for all backends, add the `sherpa.conftest.all_plot_backends` `pytest fixture <https://docs.pytest.org/en/stable/explanation/fixtures.html>`_::

-      def test_this_plotting_feature(all_plot_backends):
+        >>> def test_this_plotting_feature(all_plot_backends):
-          ... test code here ...
+        ...     x = [1,2,3,4]
+        ...     y = [2,3,4,5]
+        ...     # plot x and y in some way in your test.

     This fixture will execute the test several times with different active backends.
     Alternatively, sherpa also has a fixture that runs all backends *except* for the